challengeaccepteduk/challengeaccepteduk.github.io/pages/partner-with-us/partner-with-us.md

 🎯 Target people based on their interests, not demographics

-To find out more about branded challenges and to discuss how we can support your marketing campaign, please [get in touch](/pages/contact-us).
+To find out more about branded challenges and to discuss how we can support your marketing campaign, please <a href="/contact-us" className={link}>get in touch.</a>

 ## Supporting UK charities